cost of living per month Poland

 Frankly, I’ve never been interested in comparing offers provided by mobile phone operators in Poland.

-I am with PLAY and pay a prepaid amount of 30 zł per month which gives me free calls and text messages.
-I also get 15 GB of Internet.
-I’m not exactly sure whether 15 GB is a lot or not.
+I am with PLAY and sometimes pay a prepaid amount of 30 zł per month which gives me free calls and text messages.
+I also get 30 GB of Internet.
+I’m not exactly sure whether 30 GB is a lot or not.
 However, I’m not one for walking down the street with my head stuck in my phone all the time, so I think it’s enough.

 Grocery shopping in Poland

-At first glance, you’re probably thinking that some of those prices don’t look that steep.
-However, many of the items in the table above have gone up at least 30% since the start of 2021.
+At first glance, you’re probably thinking that some of the prices don’t look that steep.
+However, many of the items in the table above have gone up by at least 30% since the start of 2021.

 Overall, I think it’s in the area of grocery shopping that the cost of living in Poland per month is biting many people.
 It’s the same in every country I suppose.